vorellana/vorellana/README.md

 Software Engineer, Technical Lead, and Full-Stack Developer with over 10 years of experience developing complex, scalable, high-demand web applications using Microservices and Serverless architectures deployed on cloud services.
 I have also participated in and led projects creating infrastructure from scratch (using code as infrastructure), integrating applications, and migrating technologies.
 I have worked in companies in the retail sector, systems consulting, logistics, transportation, and entertainment.
 I consider myself a responsible, committed, creative individual, with adaptability and the ability to work as a team.

-🔭 I’m currently working as a Freelance
+🔭 I’m currently working as a Freelance <br>
-📚 I am currently learning about data science and machine learning 👯 I’m looking to collaborate on chatbots applications with AI 💬 Ask me about
+📚 I am currently learning about data science and machine learning <br>
+👯 I’m looking to collaborate on chatbots applications with AI <br>
-⚡ Fun fact: I like soccer very much
+⚡ Fun fact: I like soccer very much <br>
+📫 How to reach me: vorellana99@gmail.com

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/victor-orellana/)